Yayan-Sukirman/Yayan-Sukirman/README.md

 - 👋 Hi, I’m @Yayan-Sukirman
-- 👀 I’m interested in Woman
-- 🌱 I’m currently learning Life
+- 🌱 I’m currently learning life
 - 📫 You can contact me by email